0 result

 The concept of income taxes probably hit home the day you saw your very first paycheck.
 You worked 10 hours at your summer job for $15 per hour, but instead of getting a paycheck for $150, the amount was only $120.
 What happened?
 Income taxes: Your employer withheld the taxes on your income levied by federal, state and local authorities.

-By now, we’ve (hopefully) all gotten used to the idea that income such as wages, salaries and bonuses are taxed.
-If you’re a startup employee with stock options, you might be hearing about a different kind of income tax, known as capital gains tax.
 Here are a few key things to know about how capital gains taxes work and how they could impact your decision about when to exercise your options.

 What are capital gains taxes?

 From a tax perspective, nearly everything you own and use for personal investment purposes is considered a capital asset.
-This includes stocks, bonds and mutual funds as well as your home and car.
+This includes stocks, bonds, and mutual funds as well as your home and car.

 When you sell a capital asset for more than you spent to buy it, you’ve created a capital gain.
 The federal government and many states have specific tax systems for the income generated by capital gains.